valo/maycamp_arena/README.markdown

   rake db:drop db:create db:migrate

-* Run the rails app with
+* Run the rails app from the students folder with

-  ./start/server
+  ./script/server

 The admin user is with login "root" and password "" (empty string)